Co-op FAQs Non Members

 Even though only BCHE members can participate in our Co-op, paying for a membership does not guarantee a spot in the Co-op.
 Additionally, Co-op registration fees are totally separate from membership dues.
-Even without the Co-op, however, the $30.00 BCHE membership remains an excellent value.
+Even without the Co-op, however, the $40.00 BCHE membership remains an excellent value.
 With it your family has access to lots of benefits, such as a parent support network, a secure online forum, BCHE parties for all ages, field trips, clubs and events (such as Field Day).
-And, if you help out in the organization by doing a Service Task, the following year when you renew your membership, you can receive a $10 refund in the same membership year in which you serve.
+And, if you help out in the organization by doing a Service Task, you can receive a $10 refund in the same membership year in which you serve.

 How many students are allowed to register for each co-op class?

-In kindergarten and under, we try to limit the class size to 12.
-In the elementary and middle school grades, we limit the class size to 15, and in the high school grades, we typically allow up to 18.
-We offer a nursery/classes for all ages through high school.
+Typically, for our enrichment classes (pre-k thru 8th grade), we limit the class size to 12, and in the high school grades, we allow 15, with a max of 20.
+We offer nursery/classes for all ages through high school.

 How long is each class?
 When does the co-op meet?

-Beginning in the fall of 2022, our co-op meets on Thursdays from 9:30 to 12:30 for nursery through middle school, and the high school classes will meet as late as 3:00pm.
-From pre-k through 6th grade, classes last for one hour; therefore, each student will receive three one-hour classes each Thursday during co-op.
+Beginning in the fall of 2022, our co-op meets on Wednesdays from 9:30 to 12:30 for nursery through middle school, and the high school classes could meet as late as 3:00pm.
+From pre-k through 6th grade, classes last for one hour; therefore, each student will receive three one-hour classes each Wednesday during co-op.
 The middle school offers one and a half hour classes, so they will receive two classes each Wednesday during co-op.
 The high school classes vary due to what is being offered each session.
 The Enrichment Co-op will meet for two eight week sessions - one in the fall and one in the spring.
-Since the high school offers for-credit classes, they will usually meet for a total of 32 weeks over the entire school year.
+Since the high school offers for-credit classes, they will meet for a total of 25 weeks over the entire school year.